-The Department seeks to support works and activity aimed at: conserving heritage assets and increasing our knowledge and public awareness of the historic environment.
+In the financial year 2019/20 the Department sought to support works and activity aimed at: conserving heritage assets and increasing our knowledge and public awareness of the historic environment.

-This arranges support under four 'Streams' – Research, Repair, Regeneration and Revival each contain a number of funding routes.
+This arranged support under four 'Streams' – Research, Repair, Regeneration and Revival each with a number of funding routes.

 Applications closed to most streams of the fund, including help with repair costs, on 10 June 2019.